 UPDATE: 15/06/2020 - NEW Tizen app has arrived!!
 I have added images and a short description at the end on how to setup and use the new Samsung Plex app that also now features the LiveTV grid/guide view!

-With high speed internet and almost everything else running on line it was only a matter of time before old OTA and cable access become too expensive and vintage.
+With high-speed internet and almost everything else running online, it was only a matter of time before old OTA and cable access become too expensive and vintage.

-OTA and cable content in a typical household usually require multiple receivers, one for each tv set and the price in those cases can add up quickly.
+OTA and cable content in a typical household usually require multiple receivers, one for each tv set, and the price in those cases can add up quickly.
 But on top of that what if you want to watch your tv content on any device, not just the tv?
 What about phones, tablets, or even away from your home?
 In those cases, in the old days, you would be out of luck.
 To top it all, what if you forgot to record some content?
 Wouldn’t it be great that you can set it up to be recorded while you are away from your home?

 Enter Plex Live TV and DVR.
-If you are unfamiliar with this product just google it a bit and you will get the idea of its potential.
+If you are unfamiliar with this product just google it a bit and you will get an idea of its potential.
 Let’s just say it’s a central media hub for all your streaming needs.
 If you want to stream your BL rips or DVDs, music, photos you name it, Plex can deliver.
-On top of that it can do live tv as well but unlike all the other features, this last one is a paid one.
+On top of that, it can do live tv as well but unlike all the other features, this last one is a paid one.
 Also called Plex Pass feature.
 Now it’s worth mentioning that there is also a large number of other features as well but today I will focus on Live TV.

 This setup also includes running XTEVE.
 That’s a TV proxy that will emulate an OTA receiver.
-Plex works with a number of receivers, but if you don’t have one you can run one inside a Docker platform, or as a platform on your win/mac/linux machine of your choice.
+Plex works with a number of receivers, but if you don’t have one you can run one inside a Docker platform, or as a platform on your win/mac/Linux machine of your choice.